makerdao/community/governance/polls/SparkLend Gnosis - Turn Off Bridge Security Delay  - May 27, 2024.md

 The community can vote in this poll to express support or opposition to the following changes to SparkLend on Gnosis:

-- Lower the security delay for SparkLend governance on Gnosis from 2 days to **0 days**.
+- Lower the bridge security delay for SparkLend governance on Gnosis by 2 days from 2 days to **0 days**.
 - Set the minimum security delay limit to **0**.

 [BA Labs](https://forum.makerdao.com/t/may-21-2024-proposed-changes-to-sparklend-for-upcoming-spell/24327/2) confirms that removing the delay will not impact the risk profile of the Gnosis market.